joe-scotto/ArrayStepper/README.md

 # Advanced

 By default, `ArrayStepper` can accept anything that conforms to `Equatable`.
 This should be fine in most cases but there may be times where you want to pass in more complex types such as custom structs.
 This is where the `display` parameter becomes necessary in order to define what value to show.
+By default if this parameter is not defined and a struct is passed, `ArrayStepper` will just print out the entire object.

 ```swift
 struct Person {